Combination Products — Verus FDA

 • Meeting prep support and post-feedback action plan

-QMS / cGMP Bridging & Controls Pack
+QMS / cGMP bridging & controls pack

 Typical range: $8,500–$35,000+

-For companies needing practical integration across device and drug/biologic quality obligations.
+Practical integration across device and drug/biologic quality obligations.

 • Gap assessment: design controls, CAPA, complaints, change control, supplier controls